 We have often longed to have a compilation of memoirs containing our parent’s innermost and honest thoughts, pictures of special moments, accomplishments and rewards, something that is impossible to possess now.
 Not wanting to deprive our offspring, I have seized this opportunity due to advancements in technology and extra time from my recent surgeries and rehabilitation to compile this record.

 Though it is not written in strict chronological order, this will suffice as a keepsake for our daughters.
 This website is patterned in the vein of one of my dear friends and departed colleague's website, Patrick Byers.
+The exception is that it is written from the third person omniscient perspective rather than the third person limited, as in the case of Patrick's biographical website.

 It is the heartfelt concern of Marcia and I that neither our voices grow faint nor our memory dims in the minds and hearts of our dear ones.
 Above all else, we want our daughters to truly appreciate that they were conceived out of a love that only grew stronger with the years under God’s loving guidance.